beatbrot/gradle-dependency-report/README.md

 ## Installation

-Add the following to your `build.gradle` file:
+Add the following to your `settings.gradle` file:

 ```kotlin
 plugins {